mksha/proffer/resources/aws/shareami/README.md

   amiFilters: amiFiltersDict  # Required | Desc: AMI filters to uniquely identify the source ami.
 ```

+> **NOTE:**
-> [!NOTE] If both `profile` and `roleArn` property not specified then proffer will get the AWS Creds from AWS Default credential providers like environment vars, default profile, aws config file etc.
+    If both `profile` and `roleArn` property not specified then proffer will get the AWS Creds from AWS Default credential providers like environment vars, default profile, aws config file etc.

 ### amiFiltersDict: